 In the year 2000, the largest hoard of British Iron Age coins was discovered in southeast England.
 Named the Hallaton Treasure, due to its location near the village of Hallaton, over 5,000 ancient silver coins were found.
 One of these coins dated back to 211 BCE, which makes it the oldest coin ever found in Great Britain.

 Starting your collection with bulk bullion coins is a great way to jump start your collection.
-You can also start out with some mix value coins that have both numismatic and bullion value, such as American Silver Dollars or Pre-1933 Gold Coins.
+You can also start out with some mix value coins that have both numismatic and bullion value.
+One example is American Silver Dollars or Pre-1933 Gold Coins.
 These have both antique and metal value that add to the coins’ overall value.
 Our website has several bullion options to look over in both gold and silver, add a few of these to your collection to help it grow.

 Another great way to decide what coins to collect first is based on your sentiment.
 Many collectors collect based on a coin’s numismatic value and start with collecting one type or series of coins.
 Perhaps you enjoy the look and historic appeal of the wheat pennies.
 Starting by collecting all years and mints of wheat pennies would then be an excellent place to start your collection.
 This is referred to as collecting a series of coins, the simplest form being one coin from every year the series was issued.
 Perhaps you just like old coins or a specific date, you could then collect every style of coin from that specific year or mint date.
-Many collectors also collect by theme, for example you could collect all coins from a specific country or region, or all American coins featuring the Eagle.
-There are so many ways collectors choose to form their collections, it is important to know there is no wrong way as long as the collection brings you joy and you have a system.
+Many collectors also collect by theme.
+There are so many ways collectors choose to form their collections.
+It is important to know there is no wrong way as long as the collection brings you joy and you have a system.